 Data will be accessed in the same way using the same tool.

-• First release of data under new methodology – end of June 2025
+• First release of data under new methodology – late June 2025

 Contact TRA